Drugs, Alcohol, and Libido: How Do Drugs And Alcohol Affect Your Sex Life?

 Alcohol may act like a libido enhancer while you’re under the influence, but the long-term ramifications of alcohol use or abuse can lead to negative sexual health consequences.

 Studies show that males who use various illegal drugs are more likely to experience negative consequences with regard to their sex life.
 Erectile dysfunction (ED) and lower libido are most common in those who abuse opioids such as heroin, amphetamines like meth, and MDMA (Ecstasy).
 Abusing virtually all illegal drugs is likely to cause increased ejaculation latency.
 Let’s explore the impact of other specific drugs and their effect on your sex life.

 The Party (Is Over) Drug: Effects Of Cocaine On Your Sex Life

 Cocaine is, perhaps, the illicit drug most associated with partying.
 It brings to mind powdery, anything-goes, orgy-like settings where inhibitions are left outside at the door, and the adrenaline is through the roof.
 There’s no question that cocaine and other stimulant drugs increase short-term sex drive, but performance and longevity are another story.
-Like alcohol, long-term abusers of cocaine develop sexual dysfunction issues, including inability to achieve or sustain an erection and vaginal dryness.
-Additionally, prolonged cocaine abuse can lead to reduced sperm count in men and higher rates of infertility in women.
+Like alcohol, long-term abusers of cocaine develop sexual dysfunction issues, including an inability to achieve or sustain an erection and vaginal dryness.
+Additionally, prolonged cocaine abuse can lead to reduced sperm count in men.

 How Do Opioids Affect Your Sex Life?